Thalidomide: Birth defect crisis

 In the late 1950s and early 1960s, more than 10,000 children in 46 countries were born with deformities, such as phocomelia, as a consequence of thalidomide use.
 The severity and location of the deformities depended on how many days into the pregnancy the mother was before beginning treatment, with the time-sensitive window occurring approximately between day 20 and day 36 post-fertilisation.
 Thalidomide taken on the 20th day of pregnancy caused central brain damage, day 22 the ears and face, day 24 the arms, and leg damage would occur if taken up to day 28.

 It is not known exactly how many worldwide victims of the drug there have been, although estimates range from 10,000 to 20,000.
-Despite the side effects, thalidomide was sold in pharmacies in Canada until 1962.
+Concerns about Thalidomide increased beginning with a letter published by Leslie Florence in the British Medical Journal in December 1960.
+In November 1961 Widukind Lenz presented evidence linking the births of deformed infants in Europe to thalidomide at a pediatric conference held in Düsseldorf, West Germany on 18 November 1961 that resulted in many countries removing thalidomide from circulation.
+The full results of his study were published in June 1962.